[ En français]

 The literature review was used to inform the design of a mixed methods study in six intervention locations, and behavioural change tools to be used at the community, municipal, local and/or regional levels to shift social norms towards the abandonment of FGM/C and child marriage.

-This literature review was developed by ODI with financial support from the Spotlight Initiative through UNICEF Mali.
+This literature review was developed by ODI in partnership with Plan International Mali and with financial support from the Spotlight Initiative through UNICEF Mali.